 While I got over my initial shock, I was still disappointed in myself.
 I had some concerns about some of the questions.
 These were 10 of my favorites on the list:

-6. Have you taken your picture in a field of bluebonnets, the Texas state flower? – Many times across the state.
-Never saw or thought about a rattle snake being in the Texas state flowers.
+- Have you taken your picture in a field of bluebonnets, the Texas state flower? – Many times, across the state.

 Why the Epic Fail?

 So why did I score so low on the test?
-Candidly, I had not traveled as much of the state back then, so some of those same questions I would answer differently today.
 The main reason I scored so low related to Texas restaurants and musicians on the list.
 I have enjoyed many a culinary delight at Texas dining establishments and I have an entire How Big is Texas playlist featuring Texas musicians and songs about the Lone Star State.

 Several questions on the list pertained to dining locations.
 Here was my beef with the restaurants listed, pun intended.
 Many were less than 20 years old and still are, as of this writing.
 Sorry, list creators, but why should those be included?
 I don’t consider them iconic.
 No offense to the newbies, but if you’re talking Texan, I prefer some of the more established places that are at least 20 years old.
 Maybe that’s because I’m a little more seasoned in age.
 The quiz did list Texas staples like the Blue Bonnet Cafe in Marble Falls, Salt Lick BBQ in Driftwood, and the Czech Stop in West.

 What the list didn’t include were the likes of Perini Ranch Steakhouse in Buffalo Gap; Kreuz Market, Smitty’s Market, or Black’s Barbecue in Lockhart; the Gristmill River Restaurant & Bar in Gruene; Rosa’s Cantina in El Paso; or Mary’s Cafe in Strawn.
 Like many lists I read sharing “iconic” places in states, it included mostly locations in cities like Houston, Dallas, Fort Worth, and Austin, and hardly anything with a population under a million people.
 Yes, there are wonderful places to eat in these large cities but Texas is loaded with great grub all over the state.
-Give the rural diners and locations west and east of I-35 some love next time.
+The list writer’s need to get out more.
+Give the smaller communities west and east of I-35 some love next time.

 My List of “How Texan Are You?”
 Questions